micnncim/conference-proposals/draft/2019-10-07-golangconf.md

 ```
 Development of the microservice architecture is a hard way.
 Adopting Go and gRPC, we can develop scalable microservices.
 And our focus is how we work.
 Whether should we employ monorepo or polyrepo?
 How should we manage libraries, build and deployment?
-In the session, I introduce my solution.
+In the session, I introduce my answer to the question from my experience.
 ```

 ### Talk Format